buildbuddy-io/buildbuddy/docs/remote-bazel-introduction.md

 - `--runner_exec_properties`: Platform properties to configure the remote runner.
   - Ex.
 To run on a self-hosted executor pool, you could use `--runner_exec_properties=use-self-hosted-executors=true --runner_exec_properties=Pool=custom-pool`
+- `--remote_run_header`: Remote headers to be applied to the execution request for the remote runner.
+  - These are useful for passing platform properties containing secrets.
+Platform properties set via remote header will not be displayed on the UI and will not be included in the snapshot key (which contains regular platform properties).
+    This is helpful when passing short-lived credentials that you don't want invalidating your snapshots.
+  - See `Private Docker images` below for an example.
 - `--timeout` (Ex.
 '30m', '1h'): If set, remote runs that have been running for longer than this duration will be canceled automatically.
 This only applies to a single attempt, and does not include multiple retry attempts.